DTJF/fbdoc/src/doc/Options.md

 \note An empty command line defaults to option `--help`.

 The options get evaluated in the given order.
-When two options are used with similar effects, fb-doc stops with and error message.
+When two options are used with similar effects, \Proj stops with and error message.
 Example (both options are contrary run mode options).

 ~~~{.sh}